geoHeil/camelQuestion/README.md

 Second Question:
   - why does camel not delete the files as specified in the tear down method?
   - why is the null folder and .camel created and original csv deleted?
-  - what to do to keep the context running?

 ## Instructions